ohlab/GRiD/README.md

 `multiplex module` - two output files are generated per sample
 - A table of results (.txt) displaying growth rate score (GRiD) for **ALL** genomes above the coverage cutoff, unrefined GRiD value, species heterogeneity, and genome coverage.
 If -m flag is set, all tables will be merged into a single matrix file called "merged_table.txt".
-- A heatmap (.pdf), displaying growth rate score (GRiD) of the **70 most abundant species** above the coverage cutoff with hierachical clustering.
+- A heatmap (.pdf), displaying growth rate score (GRiD) for the **70 most abundant species** above the coverage cutoff with hierachical clustering.

 # Example test